mojomast/voice-rag-devplan-assistant/TESTING_CONFIG.md

 When `REQUIRE_ADMIN_TOKEN=False`, you should see this in your backend logs:

 ```
-WARNING:root:REQUIRE_ADMIN_TOKEN is False - admin token validation is DISABLED for testing/development
+WARNING:root:REQUIRE_ADMIN_TOKEN is False - admin token validation is DISABLED for debugging
 INFO:root:Configuration loaded in TEST_MODE - external API keys are optional
 ```

 This confirms the setting is active and working correctly.
+Restore secure settings and follow the live acceptance flow in `START_TESTING.md` before collecting sign-off evidence.